-Mallorcan Food: We explore Mallorca Traditional food in this roundup of the best things to eat in Palma de Mallorca and elsewhere on the Island.
+Mallorcan Food: We explore Mallorca Traditional food in this roundup of the best things do Mallorca when it comes to food both around Palma de Mallorca and elsewhere on the island.
 We cover top Mallorcan dishes as well as Mallorcan desserts and beverages to try.
 Mallorca cuisine combines classic Mediterranean cooking with historic influences from the Roman Empire, the Moors and North Africa as well as more recent influence from Catalonia and Spain.

 We’ll look not just at the most traditional Mallorcan food, but at some of the ways, contemporary restaurants are updating classic Mallorca cuisine.